clayallsopp/motion-screenspecs/README.md

     The images in `expectations` are known values for your app.
 You can take these screenshots manually or using motion-screenshots' `rake screenshots`.

-    Failing image diffs will be saved in `spec/screenshots/failures`.
-Hats off to [Jeff Kreeftmeijer](http://jeffkreeftmeijer.com/2011/comparing-images-and-creating-image-diffs/) for the image diffing help!
+    Failing image diffs will be saved in `spec/screenshots/[YourScreenshotSubclass]/failures`.
+All results from the latest test are saved to `spec/screenshots/[YourScreenshotSubclass]/results`.

 3. Add a call to `tests_screenshots` in your specs:

     ```ruby